What to Do in Ronda for a Day (Must-see Attractions + Tips)

 1. Enjoy the views of Puente Nuevo (New Bridge)

 Although there are different viewpoints at the top, the best views are from below.
-To access the lower part of the bridge, go to María de la Auxiladora square and on the side, you’ll find a small path that goes down.
+To access the lower part of the bridge, go to María de la Auxiladora Square, and on the side, you’ll find a small path that goes down.

 Ensure you wear a good pair of trainers in Ronda, especially if you plan to visit this path, as it is rocky and hilly.
 I definitely wasn’t prepared for that and learned it the hard way.

-2. Visit Plaza de Toros de Ronda
+4. Visit Plaza de Toros de Ronda

 Plaza de Toros de Ronda is the oldest bullring, and therefore, one of the most important bullrings in Spain.
 This is why Ronda is considered the birthplace of bullfighting.

-The bullring was built in 1785 by the same architect that built Puente Nuevo (Ronda’s Bridge).
+The bullring was built in 1785 by the same architect who built Puente Nuevo (Ronda’s Bridge).
 Nowadays, there’s only one fight inside this bullring every year, and it’s part of the Feria de Pedro Romero festival in September.

 When you go inside, you also get access to a museum where you can learn more about the best bullfighters in Spain as well as the history of this controversial activity.